anvilproject/anvil-portal/content/ncpi/ncpi.md

 As a researcher I would like to:

-1. Use datasets form other platforms as GWAS cases so I can increase the power of my analysis.
+1. Use datasets from other platforms as GWAS cases so I can increase the power of my analysis.
-1. Use datasets form other platforms as GWAS controls so I can run analyses that were previously blocked by lack of controls.
+1. Use datasets from other platforms as GWAS controls so I can run analyses that were previously blocked by lack of controls.
-1. Use an analysis tool unique to a platform other than the one hosting my cohort.
+1. Use an analysis tool unique to a platform other than the one hosting my dataset.
-1. Use datasets from other platforms with a different data type (e.g. expression vs WES).
+1. Use datasets from other platforms with a different data type (e.g. expression vs. WES).

-<hero small> Each of these user stories are enabled when a researcher can easily find data in one platform and export it to any other platform in the data ecosystem.</hero>
+<hero small> These researcher stories, and many others, are enabled when a researcher can easily find data in one platform and export it to any other platform in the data ecosystem.</hero>

-To enable the initial researcher user stories, we are focused on delivering the following system features:
+To enable these researcher user stories, we are currently focused on the following deliverables:

-**Generic Search Results Hand-off** -   We are working to establish a generic and universal hand-off mechanism so data portal users can further analyze search results on any analysis platform that supports the format.
+**A Generic Search Results Hand-off** -   We are working to establish a generic and universal hand-off mechanism so data portal users can further analyze search results on any analysis platform that supports the format.
 This will allow data portals to develop and maintain a single “export mechanism” which would be available to any analysis platforms that invested in supporting the standard format.

 Importantly, this gives researchers greater freedom in how and where they compute.